TRAILERS AND PARKING

 and return them there at the end of the day.
 It's also a short walk.
 What we DON'T want is a boulevard with unusued

 capacity because the cabs are taking up valuable space.

 COMMON SENSE: If your trailer is a side loader, that's great.
 But before you butt up against other trailers on the boulevard,

-consider that those trailers may not be side loaders and will need space to get boats on and off their center racks.
+consider that those trailers in back and front of yours may not be side loaders and will need space to get boats on and off their center racks.

 Leave adequate space to accommodate your neighbors, and that will also leave you enough space to reattach your cab when